IsuruPD/business-landing-page/README.md

-# SapiX Business Landing Page
+# Business Landing Page

-A modern, responsive business landing page for SapiX - a software development company specializing in digital solutions, building management systems, and enterprise applications.
+A modern, responsive business landing page for a software development company specializing in digital solutions, building management systems, and enterprise applications.

 ## 🌟 Features